 Pros/Cons of an Organised Tour

-We organised our Kumano Kodo experience (almost) completely by ourselves.
-But there are also organised (self-)guided tours you can join.
+We organised our Kumano Kodo experience (almost) entirely by ourselves.
+But there are also organised (self-guided) tours you can join.
 And doing so definitely has advantages:

-- You save time researching and organising your itinerary – a lifesaver when you’re busy.
+- You save time researching and organising your itinerary – a lifesaver when busy.

-- Tour operators have local knowledge and speak the language – a great asset given your accommodation hosts tend to only speak Japanese.
+- Tour operators have local knowledge and speak the language, which is an excellent asset given that your accommodation hosts tend to speak only Japanese.

-- Tour operators provide 24/7 support on the ground – which means if something goes wrong it can be fixed quickly.
+- Tour operators provide 24/7 support on the ground, so it can be fixed quickly if something goes wrong.

 On the flip side:

-- Organised Kumano Kodo hiking tours are more expensive (as is accommodation organised via Kumano Travel [Official website]) – after all, they got to pay for their own overheads;
+- Organised Kumano Kodo hiking tours are more expensive (as is accommodation organised via Kumano Travel [Official website]) – after all, they have to pay for their overheads;

 - Half the fun of preparing for a trip is the research and the organisation (at least for us).